spywhere/JavatarDoc/features.rst

 Features
 ========

-|J| is designed to be *IDE-like* plugin by provides many features that help develop Java applications faster and easier.
+|J| is designed to be *IDE-like* plugin by providing many features that help develop Java applications faster and easier.

  * [S]_ Packages and Subpackages creation
  * [S]_ Class (also Abstract), Interface and Enumeration snippets with package/class name auto-complete